Meet the Velocity Team

 Finding ways to forge great teams and building collaborations with like-minded organizations.
 In his spare time, John can be found rowing on the Grand River, throwing axes (in a league) or cooking at home.

-More about Ross and his role at Velocity
+More about Alroy and his role at Velocity

 More about Scott and his role at Velocity